insin/nwb/docs/Configuration.md

 }
 ```

+##### `loaders.extra`: `Array`

+If you provide an `extra` prop in the `loaders` object with a list of loader configuration objects, they will be added to the Webpack configuration.

+This is currently a crude escape hatch for adding more loaders.

 ## `package.json` UMD Banner Configuration

 The banner comment added to UMD builds will use as many of the following `package.json` fields as are present: